 Adult brook feeds on insects, mollusks, and small fish.

-Brook trout is low in calories; 3.5 oz fish hold just 110 calories in contrast to 119 and 179 of rainbow trout and salmons respectively.
+Brook trout is low in calories; 3.5 oz fish hold just 110 calories in contrast to 119 and 179 rainbow trout and salmons respectively.

 Studies suggest that consumption of seafood decreases the risk of heart attack, stroke, obesity, and hypertension.
 Seafood is low in saturated fat and higher in “heart healthful” polyunsaturated fat, including omega-3 fatty acids.

 As in other oily-fish types, brook trout also is a rich source of omega-3 eicosapentaenoicacid (EPA), docosapantaenoicacid (DPA) and docosahexaenoic acid (DHA) fatty acids.
-Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of neural system, especially in infants and children.
+Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of neural systems, especially in infants and children.

 According to Cornell University and the New York Sea Grant Extension Program.
-2012- these fatty acids can help lower blood pressure and heart rate and improve cardiovascular function.
+2012- These fatty acids can help lower blood pressure and heart rate and improve cardiovascular function.
 For example, research has shown that omega-3 fatty acids decrease the risk of arrhythmias (abnormal heartbeats) that can lead to sudden death.
 Omega-3 fatty acids also decrease triglyceride levels and slow the growth rate of atherosclerotic plaque.

 In adults, several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".